HomeHealth articlesdepressionWhat Is Obstructive Sleep Apnea?

 What Causes Obstructive Sleep Apnea?

-In OSA, the muscles in the throat that support important structures, such as the soft palate, uvula, tonsils, and tongue relax too much.
-When these muscles relax, the airway constricts and prevents breathing for 10 seconds or longer.
+In OSA, the muscles in the throat that support important structures, such as the soft palate, uvula, tonsils, and tongue, relax too much.
+When these muscles relax, the airway constricts, preventing breathing for 10 seconds or longer.
 This lowers the level of oxygen in the blood and results in the buildup of carbon dioxide.

-It can also deprive the brain of oxygen, which makes the brain to awaken a person for a brief moment so that the airway gets reopened.
-Most people do not realize that they woke up during the night.
+It can also deprive the brain of oxygen, which makes the brain awaken a person for a brief moment so that the airway gets reopened.
+Most people do not realize that they wake up during the night.
 Some people get up snorting, choking, or gasping for air.

 It is necessary to adequately investigate through ENT examination if one has any symptoms of nasal stuffiness and recurrent tonsillitis to rule out nasal causes of obstruction.
 Sometimes, thyroid problems will cause obstruction.
-Altered lipid profile and sugar HbA1c that is, dyslipidemia and diabetes are the frequently associated problems.
+Altered lipid profile and HbA1c sugar, that is, dyslipidemia and diabetes, are frequently associated problems.
 Vitamin D deficiency is also responsible.

 The following factors might increase the risk of a person developing obstructive sleep apnea: